sammmlow/openspacesg/source/_build/html/_sources/repo.rst.txt

    Time           Speaker (Mod*)             Org            Topic
    =============  ===================  =============  ===================================================================================
    20:00 - 20:10  Administrators*                     Meet, Greet, Random Introductions
    20:10 - 20:30  Jacob Tang           SSTL (SSC)     Orbits!
-(Introductory Tutorial) 20:30 - 20:50  Sarthak Srivastava   AGI & SARC     Ripples in the Atmosphere: Gravity Waves and their Detection in GPS Signals
+An Introductory Tutorial 20:30 - 20:50  Sarthak Srivastava   AGI & SARC     Ripples in the Atmosphere: Gravity Waves and their Detection in GPS Signals
    20:50 - 21:10  Dr Poh Gang Kai      NASA GSFC      What We Learnt About Mercury: From MESSENGER to BEPI-COLOMBO 21:10 - 21:15  Administrators*                     Closing